Cover photo

 Sound like Bittensor to anyone?

-I'm grateful for everyone at Uniswap Labs who have made my last couple years so special - I wouldn't have traded it for anything else.
+I'm grateful for everyone at Uniswap Labs who has made my last couple years so special - I wouldn't have traded it for anything else.
 Shoutout to Connor for getting me there and stewarding my naive euphoria, the early residents of Wall(et) St. of Connor, Will, Justin, Tina, Maggie, Callil that grew into Tarik, Padmini, Ian, Thomas, Christine, Daniel, Chelsy, Adrian, Adrian, Andrew, Allison, and everyone else at the company who entertained me and my random thoughts at the lunch table. 🦄🙏

 cover art generated by DALLE3 with this prompt: "generate an image of a watercolor style painting of a bike on a line that looks like a stock chart that goes up and down and up, and music notes and money icons around it"